stuerp/foo_previewer/README.md

         WTL10_10320
     bin
         x86
-    foo_preview
+    foo_previewer
     out
     sdk

 * `3rdParty/WTL10_10320` contains WTL 10.0.10320.
-* `bin` contains a portable version of foobar2000 2.0 for debugging purposes.
+* `bin` contains a portable version of foobar2000 64-bit for debugging purposes.
-* `bin/x86` contains a portable version of foobar2000 1.6 for debugging purposes.
+* `bin/x86` contains a portable version of foobar2000 32-bit for debugging purposes.
-* `foo_preview` contains the [Git](https://github.com/stuerp/foo_preview) repository.
+* `foo_previewer` contains the [Git](https://github.com/stuerp/foo_previewer) repository.
 * `out` receives a deployable version of the component.
 * `sdk` contains the foobar2000 SDK.

 ### Building

-Open `foo_preview.sln` with Visual Studio and build the solution.
+Open `foo_previewer.sln` with Visual Studio and build the solution.

+### Packaging

+To create the component first build the x86 configuration and next the x64 configuration.

 ## Contributing